brandonmongo/first_milestone_project/README.md

 ### Features left to Implement

 If I was to do this project again in future, on the projects/skills page in the skills sections I would add animation to the progress bar when the user hovers above each skill.
 Another thing I’ll add animations to the hero image, like a shrink then back to normal transition when the page loads and add a picture my actual self.
+Make the commits more descriptive.

 ## Testing